Zero Trust Implementation: Never Trust, Always Verify

 - Real-time Threat Detection: Continuous monitoring and identity check mechanisms help identify and mitigate threats in real time, reducing the time to detect and respond to incidents.

-Challenges of Implementing Zero Trust Security Model
+Challenges of Implementing the Zero Trust Security Framework

-- Cultural Shift: Adopting Zero Trust isn’t just a technical change; it requires a shift in the organization’s mindset.
+- Cultural Shift: Adopting Zero Trust isn’t just a technical change; it requires a shift in your organization’s mindset.
 This transformation involves changing how security is perceived and requires thorough education across all levels of the company.

-6 Steps for Implementing Zero Trust
+7 Steps for Implementing Zero Trust

 - Identity and Access: Zero Trust relies heavily on Identity and Access Management (IAM), where traditional user authentication and authorization evolve.
 Strong Multi-Factor Authentication (MFA) and Role-Based Access Control (RBAC) act as gatekeepers.
-They insist on thorough identity and permissions check before a user can gain access.
+They insist on thorough identity and permissions checks before a user can gain access.

 - ZTNA and ZTAA: The final step involves deploying ZTNA and ZTAA.
 These tools manage user-device interactions by ensuring thorough confirmation of identity before granting access.